Dolores R. Leckey: Early life and education

 Dolores Regina Conklin Leckey was born in New York City on April 12, 1933, to Joseph and Florence (Kelly) Conklin.
 She was the youngest of five children.
 She studied literature and theology at St. John's University and received her bachelor's degree from St. John's University in 1954.

 Early career and family life

 Leckey taught high school and began further studies at New York University at night.
 She married Thomas Philip Leckey in 1957 and they moved to South Bend, Indiana while he pursued his doctorate.
 The couple relocated to Arlington, Virginia in 1958 and, during a period of illness, she began reading Catholic mystics.

 During a period of five years, she had four children, Mary Kate, Celia, Thomas Joseph, and Colum.
 She held a variety of jobs including teaching at the DeSales School of Theology and as a producer for public television.
 She earned a master's degree in adult education from George Washington University in 1971.

 Thomas Leckey died in 2003, a loss she explored in her 2008 book, Grieving With Grace: A Woman’s Perspective.
-She married Joseph Schatzel in 2008 and he died in 2011.
+She married famed New York teacher & track coach Joe Schatzle in 2008 and he died in 2011.